1-8192/bu_cs_655_assignment_3_allegranzi/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+My implementation

 - Describe how you have avoided duplicated code and why it is important.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+I implemented the Decorator Design pattern for this project.

+The Strategy and Factory Method patterns I think would also worked really well with the project.
+The Strategy pattern, especially, I think would have been a nice. light-weight solution.

 # Maven Commands